I have been doing back to school season for over a decade now, and I can tell you with full confidence that the first three weeks are the hardest.

 Cheesy Beef Goulash.

-One pan.
-Twenty-five minutes.
 Ground beef, macaroni, tomatoes, and so much cheese the kids think they hit the dinner jackpot.
 This is the recipe that converted my picky kid into someone who actually eats dinner on weeknights.

-It is the textbook back-to-school dinner.
+It is the textbook back to school dinner.
 Fast, filling, no leftover dishes that I will hate myself for in the morning.

 Dinner 03